Zorp-MLG/Trivia-master/README.md

 # Trivia-master
 A trivia question game in c++!
-I made this to take a break from c-pad and to sharpen my c++ skills
+I made this to take a break from c-pad and to sharpen my html skills!

-## what I used to make this
-I used cxxdroid

 ## how do I use this?